In this article, you’ll see seven proven last-mile delivery solutions you can use to scale your operation.

 Urban areas are home to the majority of online shoppers.
 In fact, consumers in metropolitan (46%) and suburban areas (38%) have a much greater affinity for online shopping than their rural counterparts (36%), according to this report.

-Since most companies conduct e-commerce in urban centres, that means that the majority of the last-delivery also happens in cities.
+Since most companies conduct e-commerce in urban centers, that means that the majority of the last-delivery also happens in cities.

 And that comes with its own unique problems:

 Doing business in densely populated urban areas is a mixed blessing for e-commerce retailers.